 Alien: Covenant (2017), dir.
 Ridley Scott

 Setting aside the indisputable genius of Alien (1979), I personally feel that the appeal of the Alien saga started to wear off rather quickly.
-David Fincher’s Alien 3 (1992) went places, but those were not places most viewers wanted to explore, meanwhile the last one before a 15-year long hiatus – Alien: Resurrection (1997) – was a major bummer.
+David Fincher’s Alien 3 (1992) went places, but those were not places most viewers wanted to explore, meanwhile the last one before a 15-year-long hiatus – Alien: Resurrection (1997) – was a major bummer.
 Alien was brewed in the same sauce for decades, so it’s no wonder that Peter Jackson refused to direct the movie, claiming he could not get excited about any more entries in the saga.
 Eventually, Ridley Scott returned to the director’s seat in the new Millenium, helming both Prometheus (2012) and Alien: Covenant (2017).

-While Prometheus (2012) set the grounds, the latter finally unlocked the franchise’s potential, stepping outside of the cramped corridors that started to feel a bit heavy.
+While Prometheus (2012) set the ground, the latter finally unlocked the franchise’s potential, stepping outside of the cramped corridors that started to feel a bit heavy.
 Scale benefitted Alien: Covenant (2017), and so did the intensified gore that Ridley Scott deployed.
-Alien: Covenant (2017) finally felt terrifying in the most palpable way possible, with xenomorph leaving trails of blood, as well as one ruthless android going bonkers.
+Alien: Covenant (2017) finally felt terrifying in the most palpable way possible, with Xenomorph leaving trails of blood, as well as one ruthless android going bonkers.
 Jed Kurzel fitted well as the new composer too.
 His work enriched the experience thanks to ominous, otherworldly rustling and whistling that echoed in creepy ambient.

 Also, Scott didn’t forget to sprinkle a bit of cheesiness too.
 He created some of the dumbest cannon fodder in the saga.
 Sure, some plot contrivances did hurt at times, nevertheless, it still feels like the right direction for the Alien brand.